harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/templates/create-a-remote-pipeline-template.md

 ---
-title: Create a Remote Pipeline Template
+title: Create a remote pipeline template
-description: This topic explains how to add a remote Pipeline Template in Harness.
+description: This topic explains how to add a remote pipeline template in Harness.
 sidebar_position: 2
 ---